 The CSI system provided the capability to measure internal system response during both short-term live load testing and long-term monitoring.
 Geokon 4200 series embeddable VWGs were used and two separate Campbell Scientific Inc. (CSI) data acquisition systems (DAQ) were selected for measurement.
-The first CSI DAQ (CR 1000/ AWV200/AM32B) was intended for long-term periodic monitoring and provided static-only measurements of select VWGs.
+The first CSI DAQ (CR 1000/AWV200/AM32B) was intended for long-term periodic monitoring and provided static-only measurements of select VWGs.
 This system was limited to a total of 48 VWGs.
 Similarly, the second CSI DAQ (CR 3000/SC-CPI/CDM-VW305) provided the ability to interrogate VWGs statically, but also provided the capability of interrogating the VWGs dynamically.
 This dynamic capability was a new capability available from CSI and this investigation provide a preliminary trial of the system.
 While these systems proved functional, the acquisition of data during the live load testing program was unsuccessful due to programming errors resulting in the data being overwritten.
 Nonetheless, this information is included herein because the sensors are available for long-term monitoring and future load testing.

-The locations of vibrating wire gauges were selected to capture enough of the desired behavior, while remaining reasonably economical.
+The locations of VWGs were selected in collaboration with the study's technical review panel to capture enough of the desired behavior, while remaining reasonably economical.
 A total of 48 VWG locations were selected and these VWGs were installed in three of the eight girders (girders 5, 7, and 8) so as to minimize the interference with the construction of the girders.
 Symmetry of the bridge made this instrumentation plan feasible, as it was still possible to capture both acute and obtuse corners of the skew.
-Figure 7 and Table 1 illustrate and describe the location of the gauges within the HCB cross-section, while Figure 6 illustrates the selected longitudinal and transverse locations.
+Figure 8 and Table 1 illustrate and describe the location of the gauges within the HCB cross-section, while Figure 7 illustrates the selected longitudinal and transverse locations.

-Along the length of the three selected beams, gauges were installed at mid-span to yield the maximum flexural responses of these select girders, and at both the quarterspan locations to capture the effect of the skew.
+Along the length of the three selected beams, gauges were installed at mid-span to yield the maximum flexural responses of these select girders, and at both the quarter-span locations to capture the effect of the skew.
 Additional gauges were installed at select eighth-span points in a 60° rosette configuration on these three girders to measure shear response.

-Figure 7 - General Vibrating Wire Gauge Locations through the Depth
+Figure 8.
+General Vibrating Wire Gauge Locations Through the Depth

+Tuble If (ibituting (if e Guuge instrumentution Docution filuting

+Girder 5 Girder 7 Girder 8

+- - R, CT, CB

+D, CT, CB, S D, CT, CB, S D, CT, CB, S

+D, CT, CB, S D, CT, CB, S D, CT, CB, S

+D, CT, CB, S D, CT, CB, S D, CT, CB, S

+R, CT, CB R, CT, CB

-Girder 5 Girder 7 Girder 8 East Eighthspan R, CT, CB East Quarter-span D, CT, CB, S D, CT, CB, S D, CT, CB, S Mid-span D, CT, CB, S D, CT, CB, S D, CT, CB, S West Quarter-span D, CT, CB, S D, CT, CB, S D, CT, CB, S West Eighthspan R, CT, CB R, CT, CB D = deck; CT = upper arch; CB = lower arch; S = tension strand; R = rosette within the fin
+Girder 5 - D, CT, CB, S D, CT, CB, S D, CT, CB, S D, CT, CB, S Girder 5 Girder 7 - - D, CT, CB, S D, CT, CB, S D, CT, CB, S D, CT, CB, S D, CT, CB, S D, CT, CB, S